bioimage-io/spec-bioimage-io/generated/bioimageio_model_spec.md

  This field is only required if the field source is present.
 * `source` _optional* ImportableSource→String_ Language and framework specific implementation.
 As some weights contain the model architecture, the source is optional depending on the present weight formats. `source` can either point to a local implementation: `<relative path to file>:<identifier of implementation within the source file>` or the implementation in an available dependency: `<root-dependency>.<sub-dependency>.<identifier>`.
 For example: `./my_function:MyImplementation` or `core_library.some_module.some_function`.
+* `type` _optional String_
+* `version` _optional StrictVersion→String_ The version number of the model.
+The version number format must be a string in `MAJOR.MINOR.PATCH` format following the guidelines in Semantic Versioning 2.0.0 (see https://semver.org/), e.g. the initial version number should be `0.1.0`, which is also the default.